Free Account Opening + AMC Free Demat

 1. Retail investors, Institutional investors, Non-institutional investors and High Net worth individuals can invest in an NCD.

-Based on whom the NCD application is received the applicants are grouped in different NCD investor categories as I, II, III or IV as stated below.
+Depending on who applies for the NCD, the applicants are grouped in different NCD investor categories as I, II, III or IV as stated below.

 Category I - Institutional Category